pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/com/description.md

-The flag of Comoros is a four-sided rectangular flag with a width to length ratio of 2:3.
-The background is divided diagonally from the lower hoist side to the upper fly side into green and white.
-Each side is equal in size.
-In the middle is a red crescent with four five-pointed yellow stars, one in each corner.
+The Comoros flag has an aspect ratio of 2:3.
+It is a horizontally-oriented triband of green, white and blue, ordered from top to bottom.
+The middle white band is twice as wide as each of the green and blue bands.